 To learn more about these ingredients, check out our article comparing clay litter and tofu litter.

 In general, most cats are sensitive to strong scents.
-Their nose cavity contains approximately 200 million olfactory cells (whereas humans have half that) and they rely on their scent for much of their daily decision making (about food, territory, exploration, potential danger and where to eliminate etc.) so a litter that is fragrance-free is a considerable benefit.
+Their nose cavity contains approximately 200 million olfactory cells (whereas humans have half that) and they rely on their scent for much of their daily decision making (about food, territory, exploration, potential danger and where to eliminate etc.) so a litter that is naturally and lightly scented or fragrance-free is a considerable benefit.

-Litters with perfumes and dyes added do not actually abolish the cat's waste smell but overpower it, resulting in an even stronger scent for the cat to have to deal with.
+Litters with synthetic fragrances, concentrated essential oils, and dyes added do not actually abolish the cat's waste smell but overpower it, resulting in an even stronger scent for the cat.
 And to make things worse, often a household that has two cats will only have one litter box that they are forced to share.
 The rule of thumb is that your number of litter boxes per household should equal the number of cats plus one (1 cat = 2 litter boxes, 2 cats = 3 litter boxes etc).

 Is there a particular type of litter that is best for a kitten?